1 Thessalonians 4:14

 The apostle Paul wrote, “For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him” (1 Thessalonians 4:14).
 Some teach that Paul in this verse is speaking of disembodied souls, which, they claim, ascend to heaven at death and return with Jesus when He comes back again.

 The Thessalonians have been worried about the destiny of their dead loved ones.
 So, Paul here assured them, by a categorical statement, that God has planned for those Christians who have died to be resurrected as Jesus was resurrected.

-It should be noted that Paul is concerned primarily with the fact that the righteous dead are not forgotten, not with the chronological details of the resurrection.
-These facts are set forth in 1 Cor.
-15:23: “Christ the firstfruits; afterward they that are Christ’s at his coming.”
-Paul wished to stress the fact that as God brought forth Christ from the grave, even so would He bring forth the sleeping saints from the graves.
+It should be added that Paul is concerned primarily with the fact that the dead saints are not forgotten, not with the chronological sequence of the resurrection.
+This is given in 1 Corinthians 15:23: “Christ the firstfruits; afterward they that are Christ’s at his coming.”
+Paul wanted to teach the fact that as God brought forth Christ from the grave, even so would He raise the sleeping rightouss from their graves.